scp756-221/course-site/docs/g1-graf/page.md

 [--------------------------------------------------------------------------]  0%
           waiting: 0      / active: 1      / done: 0
 ================================================================================

-^C
 ~~~

-The output will continue infinitely.
-Once you have seen the `waiting
-... active` line, enter Control-C to stop the output. **This will not
-stop the Gatling job.** As mentioned above, `tools/kill-gatling.sh`
-will stop the job.
+To stop `gatling`, use `tools/kill-gatling.sh`.
+Note that this scripts stops all accumulated/running simulations.

-**Check for success:**  Each time you run Gatling, check two things to
+**Check for success:**  In the logs, check for two things to
   ensure that the command succeeded:

 1. The rightmost column should read `KO=0`, indicating no requests